heri/studiozenkai/content/post/marketplace-platform.md

 In online marketplaces, fairs can be special, time-limited promotions.

-One good example is Alibaba's yearly single sales day, totalling $9.3 billions.
+One good example is Alibaba's yearly single sales day, totaling $9.3 billions.
 The event is promoted heavily online and offline with creative marketing.
 Special discounts are arranged with top brands such as Xiaomi.
 And there are of course FREE shipping and lots of amazing specials.
 Alibaba advertises that stocks are sold out in minutes during the single day, therefore creating a rush effect where buyers try to get any good deal on their hands.

 Can you do something similar?

-# Emissaries
+## Emissaries

 Emissaries are sent all over Europe prior the fair to guarantee the arrival of traders and buyers.